 G. Other Agents.
 The Board may appoint from time to time such agents as it shall deem necessary, each of whom shall hold office or represent the Corporation during the pleasure of the Board and shall have such authority and perform such duties and receive such reasonable compensation as the Board may from time to time determine.

-H. Officers as Board Members All officers and additional officers designated by the Board shall be ex officio members of the Board of Directors with full voting rights for the term of their office, notwithstanding the 40 person limit to the Board or the three year membership requirement as set forth in Article III.
+H. Officers as Board Members All officers and additional officers designated by the Board shall be ex officio members of the Board of Directors with full voting rights for the term of their office, notwithstanding the 30 person limit to the Board or the three year membership requirement as set forth in Article III.
 C.